Are Multilingual Employees Smarter and Better At Multitasking?

 March 22, 2023 9:00 AM EST | 3 min read

 Multilingual employees have many advantages, including:

 - communicate with peers

-Speaking more than one language has numerous advantages: It’s easier to switch jobs, communicate with peers, understand people around you, etc. While these are all practical, everyday matters, studies have shown that bilinguals are quicker, better at multitasking and actually smarter than monolingual people.
+While these are all practical, everyday matters, studies have shown that bilinguals are quicker, better at multitasking, and actually smarter than monolingual people.

-Multilingual people typically have a number of advantages compared to monolinguals:
+Multilingual people typically have several advantages compared to monolinguals:

 Are you great at multitasking?

 Because of having a more cognitive brain, bilingual/multilingual people are more adept at looking at a problem from a broader perspective.

 This allows them to approach it from multiple angles and find a reasonable solution much faster.

 This has a lot to do with the brain being used to switching between two languages, each requiring a different approach.